Generic Name: docetaxel (doe se TAX el)

-Taxotere is injected into a vein through an IV.
+Taxotere is injected into a vein through an IV, usually once every 3 weeks.
 A healthcare provider will give you this injection.
 You may receive other cancer medicines at the same time.

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Taxotere is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when docetaxel is injected.

 Taxotere can be harmful if it gets on your skin during an IV infusion.
 If this happens, wash right away with soap and water.